accordionpeas/grunt-require/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2014-05-21    v1.1.1  Fixed bug with "main" option not configurable.
+Update to "config" option which can now be passed in as an array.
 * 2014-03-11    v1.1.0  All options can now be passed in via the command line.
 * 2014-02-13    v1.0.5  Root-referenced initial request for config file.
 * 2014-02-13    v1.0.4  Added missing file extensions to default options.